 First, I have been guided by wonderful mentors who are also excellent coaches.
 This is a way for me to honor and pay forward the gift I’ve received.

 Second, at a personal level, I enjoy getting to know other people, and many have told me I’ve been a helpful guide in their lives.
 Moreover, as life keeps getting richer in meaning despite its ups and downs (or rather because of them), I want to share with you this messy meaning-making process.

 At a societal level, doing this work is my contribution to an ongoing issue reflected in the vast number of personal crises I’ve witnessed in myself and my friends.
 Our lack of meaning and purpose is often a symptom of three larger divides, ecological, social and spiritual.
 Such prevalence of crisis also means a tremendous opportunity to step in and contribute.

-Credentials: I don’t really know what credentials do you need to believe me in doing this work: a master in Psychology?
+Credentials: I’m getting a Coaching Certification from MindKind Institute whose lovely and powerful coaches have been mentoring me.
+I wrote about my encounter with them here.
+I don’t really know what credentials do you need to believe me in doing this work: a master in Psychology?
 A PhD in philosophy?
-A Coaching Certificate?
 I’ve got none of those, but if you care about prestige, there you go.
-Oh, and I’ve been mentored by wonderful executive coaches of MindKind. which I wrote about here.

 I believe a more useful piece of info is that my dad passed away when I was three, and my mom recently became a Buddhist nun to continue her spiritual practice.
 She has a lot of good karma, and I can help channel some to you 😉

 Lastly, I’m somewhat young, which used to be a liability in the coaching business.
 It is no longer true: with youth comes vitality, openness, a dedication to possibilities and their realizations.
 It maybe a wise thing to surround oneself with younger friends who see emerging potential as often as their smartphone 🙂